-Ever since a tiny number of ancient Greeks discovered and developed something called logic, there are many people who, greatly impressed by this discovery, have employed it in all situations and times, much like a person who becomes enamoured of an item of clothing and wears it all the time, including when one is asleep, or a cook who becomes obsessed with a certain ingredient and puts it in everything one makes.
+Ever since a tiny number of ancient Greeks discovered and developed something called logic, there are many people who, greatly impressed by this discovery, have employed it in all situations and times, much like a person who becomes enamoured of an item of clothing and wears it all the time, including when one is sleeping, or a cook who becomes obsessed with a certain ingredient and puts it in everything one makes.
 These simple, credulous followers of Aristotle and his legion of philosophical imitators have believed that logic is an infallible guide to discovering the truth about the world we live in.
 However, this widespread belief is wrong.

 It has been established by meticulous scientific experiments that light sometimes behaves like a wave and sometimes like a particle.
 Similarly, subatomic particles like electrons also behave like particles or waves, depending on the situation.
 Such a dual mode of behaviour is not permissible according to the strict rules of Aristotelian logic, one of which rules categorically declares that a thing must be one thing or another, but it cannot partake of two fundamentally different natures.
 Another contradictory example is that, although the great majority of sexual creatures are either male or female, there exist a few creatures, called hermaphrodites, who possess both male and female sex organs.
 What these and other examples show is that, contrary to what logicians, philosophers, and many others believe, the complex and heterogeneous world we live in does not always behave in accordance with our human-constructed rules of logic.
 There exist many inconsistencies and exceptions in Nature, especially in the case of human societies and behaviour.
 Only in certain cases are so-called universal laws, rules, or principles in fact universally valid.